Afghan Civil War (1989–1992): Aftermath

 The rest of April, and May–June 1992, civil war flared up over the control of Kabul, between at least five armies, most of them mujahideen (Islamic resistance parties), most of them sponsored by foreign states or intelligence agency: Hezb-e Islami Gulbuddin, Jamiat-e Islami, Junbish-i Milli, Ittehad-e Islami and Hezb-i Wahdat.
 By the end of 1992, thousands had been killed, half a million residents had fled Kabul, the town badly damaged.
 Groups would form alliances and break them, peace accords were attempted and failed.
 War expanded over all Afghanistan.
 In November 1994, a new Islamic-inspired group and army, the Taliban, entered the scene.
 They gradually gained the upper hand, and in September 1996 conquered Kabul.
 The only group that was left to oppose the Taliban, was Jamiat-e Islami, who was involved in a conflict with the Taliban between 1996–2001.
-They defended from the north-east of the country and the Taliban were never able to control all of Afghanistan.
+They defended from the north-east of the country and the Taliban were never able to control all of Afghanistan until their re-etablishment in 2021.

 The Taliban ruled most of Afghanistan until October 2001 when they were dethroned by a coalition of the United States of America with the Northern Alliance consisting of Jamiat-e Islami, Shura-e Nazar, Junbish-i Milli, the Eastern Shura, Harakat-e Islami and Hezb-e Wahdat.
 The UN and US fostered a new government led by Hamid Karzai, who was succeeded in 2014 by Ashraf Ghani.
 Nevertheless, by August 2021 the Taliban had retaken control of Afghanistan again and re-established their Islamic Emirate.